metantonio/aws-sysops-simulation/simulation.md

 Question: Which AWS service should you use to collect metrics, monitor logs, and trigger alarms when thresholds are breached?

-A) AWS CloudTrail
+-A) AWS CloudTrail
-B) Amazon Inspector
+-B) Amazon Inspector
-C) Amazon CloudWatch
+-C) Amazon CloudWatch
-D) AWS Config
+-D) AWS Config
 Answer: C) Amazon CloudWatch
 CloudWatch provides real-time monitoring, log analysis, and alarm triggering for AWS resources.